grumply/purehs.org/README.md

 [email]: <email>
 [company]: <company>
 description: |
-  A short description to use in page description. <160 character max>
+  A short description only used in page description. <160 character max>
 excerpt: |
   A markdown excerpt from the author's bio.
 ```

 #### Page directory structure